 The proper functioning and competitiveness of Hannover Rück can be attributed in large measure to the expertise and dedication of our staff.
 In order to minimise personnel risks, we pay special attention to the skills, experience and motivation of our employees and foster these qualities through outstanding personnel development and leadership activities.
 These measures are supported by ongoing talent management and regular employee surveys.
-Hannover Rück has at its disposal key risk indicators for the early detection and monitoring of material risks.
-Along with a determination of the weighted level of maturity according to the methodology used for the Self-Assessment for Operational Risks (SAOR), this also encompasses continuous succession planning, ensuring the timely (re)staffing of vacant positions and monitoring turnover rates based on industry benchmarks.
+Hannover Rück has at its disposal specific indicators for the early detection and monitoring of material risks.
+Along with a determination of the weighted level of maturity, this also encompasses continuous succession planning, ensuring the timely (re)staffing of vacant positions and monitoring turnover rates based on industry benchmarks.